 - P stripe: or “pigment stripe” is the central, dark, lateral stripe on the body which extends into the caudal-fin in some species.
 Stripes above it are numbered P+1, P+2, etc. and those beneath P-1, P-2, P-3.

 - A stripe: the central stripe on the anal-fin; the proximal stripe (above it) is A+1 and the distal stripe (beneath) A-1.

 Following Fang (2003) Brachydanio spp. are characterised by the presence of an A stripe on the anal-fin and two or more P stripes on the caudal, plus some internal characteristics such as enlarged nasal lamellae.

 The genus has undergone some significant taxonomic reshuffling in recent years following the publication of a series of phylogenetic studies.

 Older, molecular, phylogenies tended to agree that it represented a monophyletic group consisting of two major clades; the ‘Danio devario‘ group containing the larger, deeper-bodied species and the ‘D. rerio‘ clade comprising the smaller, slimmer fish.

-These exhibit unique body patterning consisting of vertical bars (D. erythromicron, D. choprae, D. flagrans) or light spots (D. margaritatus) and possess either very short barbels or none at all, whereas all other Danio spp. have lateral or horizontal stripes on the body and relatively long barbels.
+The former species D. erythromicron, D. margaritatus, D. choprae and D. flagrans are grouped together in the revalidated genus Celestichthys Roberts, 2007.
+These exhibit unique body patterning consisting of vertical bars (C. erythromicron, C. choprae, C. flagrans) or light spots (C. margaritatus) and possess either very short barbels or none at all.

-The remaining species, of which D. rerio is thought to be the most ancient, are included in the third sub-clade, and there is a possibility these three groups may eventually be separated into different genera.
+The remaining species, of which B. rerio is thought to be the most ancient, are included in the revalidated genus Brachydanio Weber & de Beaufort, 1916.

 - Hamilton, F., 1822 - Edinburgh & London: i-vii + 1-405, Pls.
 1-39